owlbarn/tutorial/book/ndarray/README.md

 Again, you can use `scani` to obtain the indices in the passed in cumulative functions.

-## Vectorised Math

-Many common operations on ndarrays can be decomposed as a series of `map`, `fold`, and `scan` operations.
-There is even a specific programming paradigm built atop of this called `Map-Reduce`, which was hyped several years ago in many data processing frameworks.
-Nowadays, map-reduce is one dominant data-parallel processing paradigm.

-The ndarray module has included a very comprehensive set of mathematical functions and all have been vectorised.
-This means you can apply them directly on an ndarray and the function will be automatically applied to every element in the ndarray.

-Conceptually, I can implement all these functions using the aforementioned `map`, `fold`, and `scan`.
-In reality, these vectorised math is done in C code to guarantee the best performance.
-Accessing the elements in a bigarray is way faster in C than in OCaml.

-For binary math operators, there are `add`, `sub`, `mul`, and etc. For unary operators, there are `sin`, `cos`, `abs`, and etc. You can obtain the complete list of functions in [owl_dense_ndarray_generic.mli](https://github.com/owlbarn/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.mli>).

 ## Comparison Functions

 The comparison functions themselves can be divided into several groups.
 The first group compares two ndarrays then returns a boolean value.